This section is based on Dan Reinders presentation on The Varying Permeability Model which you can find free on our library or at Decompression.org

 How Gas diffuses from bubbles:

-Take a look at the process:
+Look at the process:

 Understanding how bubbles grow

-What other effects have the Surfactant?
+What other effects does Surfactant have?

 - They form a barrier to diffusion